Associative array: Ordered dictionary

-The latter sense of ordered dictionaries is more commonly encountered.
-They can be implemented using an association list, by overlaying a doubly linked list on top of a normal dictionary, or by moving the actual data out of the sparse (unordered) array and into a dense insertion-ordered one.
+The latter is more common.
+Such ordered dictionaries can be implemented using an association list, by overlaying a doubly linked list on top of a normal dictionary, or by moving the actual data out of the sparse (unordered) array and into a dense insertion-ordered one.

 Language support

 Associative arrays can be implemented in any programming language as a package and many language systems provide them as part of their standard library.
 In some languages, they are not only built into the standard system, but have special syntax, often using array-like subscripting.

 Built-in syntactic support for associative arrays was introduced in 1969 by SNOBOL4, under the name "table".
 TMG offered tables with string keys and integer values.
 MUMPS made multi-dimensional associative arrays, optionally persistent, its key data structure.
 SETL supported them as one possible implementation of sets and maps.
 Most modern scripting languages, starting with AWK and including Rexx, Perl, PHP, Tcl, JavaScript, Maple, Python, Ruby, Wolfram Language, Go, and Lua, support associative arrays as a primary container type.
 In many more languages, they are available as library functions without special syntax.